Tommertom/svelte-ionic-npm/README.md

 - Many "File not found errors" on css.map files.
 I frankly don't really mind these.
 Maybe it is easy to get rid of these, but for now, I leave it.

-## Things to do maybe one day...

-- dark mode selector

 ## Things not being implemented